Ricc4rdo0107/PicoPayloads/README.md

-Hi, theese are some us rubber ducky payloads.
+Hi, theese are some rubber ducky payloads.
 Enjoy